 While dry food is a healthy and convenient choice in dog food, Instinct Raw Boost Kibble goes a step further.
 This is a quality dry dog food, but freeze-dried bits of raw meat are mixed in, and they not only improve the taste but add some extra nutrition to the formula.
 If your dog has any sensitivities to grain or potatoes, not to worry, as these recipes do not use either.
 They also do not use artificial colors or fillers.
 Manufactured in the U.S., this high-protein kibble with freeze-dried raw meat bits meets all of your dog’s nutrition requirements.

 - Pros: Protein-based dog food with raw meat bits make for an appetizing meal for your pooch free of grains, fillers, or the like.
 Contains nutrition supplements.
 Made in the U.S.

 - Cons: Expensive.
 Some flavors contain chicken products in the event your dog has chicken sensitivity or intolerance.

 #4 Orijen Freeze-Dried Biologically Appropriate Dog Food

-If you like the idea of freeze-dried kibble, this is popular and highly-rated dog food.
-Orijen sources ingredients locally with the intent of replicating a dog’s evolutionary diet.
-85% of the recipe uses protein from fish, poultry, and eggs with the remaining 15% comprises fruits, plants, and vegetables.
+If you like the idea of freeze-dried kibble, this is a popular and highly-rated dog food.
+Orijen sources ingredients locally to replicate a dog’s evolutionary diet.
+85% of the recipe uses protein from fish, poultry, and eggs; the remaining 15% comprises fruits, plants, and vegetables.
 Potatoes, grains, concentrated plant protein, and tapioca are not used at all.
-38% of the food is premium animal protein, coupled with 18% crude fat.
+38% of the food is premium animal protein and 18% crude fat.
 Probiotics, chelated minerals, and animal organs are integrated.

 - Pros: Grain-free with 85% of ingredients from meats and eggs.